open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 <!-- omit in toc -->

 This chapter walks you through some basic steps to get started with OCM concepts and the OCM CLI.
-You will learn how to create a component version, display and examine the component and how to transport and sign it.
+You will learn how to create a component version, display and examine the component, and how to transport and sign it.

 ## Prerequisites

-To follow the steps described in this section, you will need:
+To follow the steps described in this section, you will need to:

 ### Install the OCM Command Line Interface (CLI)

 The CLI is used to interact with component versions and registries.
 Install it like described [here](../cli/installation.md).

-### Access to an OCM repository
+### Obtain Access to an OCM Repository

-This can be any OCI registry for which you have write permission (e.g. GitHub Packages).
+This can be any OCI registry for which you have write permission (e.g., GitHub Packages).
 An OCM repository based on an OCI registry is identified by a leading OCI repository prefix.
 For example: `ghcr.io/<YOUR-ORG>/ocm`.

-### Credentials for the CLI to access the OCM repository
+### Obtain Credentials for the CLI to Access the OCM Repository

-#### Using the Docker configuration file
+#### Using the Docker Configuration File

 The easiest way to do this is to reuse your Docker configuration `json` file.